iairu/ProcExp/README.md

 ### Credits

-Code, banner image and a ton of time spent by Azurry (http://azurry.com) Scripted in AutoHotkey (https://www.autohotkey.com)
+Code, banner image and a ton of time spent by iairu (http://iairu.com) Scripted in AutoHotkey (https://www.autohotkey.com)

 Procreate logo by Savage Interactive Pty Ltd.